 How to choose a trekking tour in Nepal?

-One of the most popular questions I get asked is where to find a trekking tour agency in Nepal.
+One of the most popular questions I get asked is where to book a trek in Nepal from.
 The second question is why are they so expensive?

 I've spent a lot of time going through the following online agencies and tour operators selecting the best trekking tours both in terms of experience and price.